 Pomade is a definitive classic.
 It offers old-school, vintage appeal and is also a lifesaver for windy days.
 Pomade can subdue unruly hair, and keep everything where you need it for sustained periods of time, due to its weight.
 On the other hand, too much pomade – particularly high-shine, oil-based products – can lead you into Wall Street bank shark territory.

 Oil-based pomades don’t wash out easily, either.
 As a result, water-based products are the best compromise for sufficient hold that won’t overstay its welcome after a solid washing.
 You will also find that pomade lends itself to a more formal, buttoned-up look that looks out of place in a casual environment.

-So if you want to incorporate a schmick 1950’s corporate look, pomade is the man for the job.
-Remember, less is more with pomade – start with a little bit, evenly through the hair, and work your way up.
+So if you want to incorporate a schmick 1950’s corporate look, pomade is the tool for the job.
+Remember, less is more with pomade – start with a little bit, working it evenly through the hair, and work your way up.
 Handfuls of product are for lounge lizards and clueless teenagers.